Common Eye Conditions

 The inability to focus on near objects and in severe cases can also cause distance objects to appear blurry.
 It is frequently accompanied by headaches, reading difficulties and learning difficulties in children.
 To compensate, a person with farsightedness may have to hold objects at a further than normal reading distance.

 Presbyopia is the loss of focusing ability that naturally occurs with age, usually around 40.
 It results in difficulty reading.
-It also can lead to headaches and having to hold reading materials at a further than usual reading distance.
+It also can lead to headaches and having to hold reading materials at a further than normal reading distance.

 Learn about some of the eye care products we carry to treat some common eye conditions by clicking here.